LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R Data frames (empirical data) <br />

 - The data frames for each pair of interest can be downloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrames.zip).
 Each data frame is named "DataFramex_y_z.RData", where x and y indicate the individual ID (see Tables 7-9 in SOF) and z the data frequency.
-These data frames contain the time stamps, pair distance, locations, absolute and relative headings and their difference for each individual.
+These data frames contain the time stamps<sup>1</sup>, pair distance, locations, absolute and relative headings and their difference for each individual.
 These values were calculated for each time point which was at the appropriate chosen frequency with respect to its consecutive time point.
 In addition, we provide the data frame of the female-male pair of interest (DataFrame_Pair.RData), which contains also the calculated absolute heading difference and speed for both individuals.

 - The R code used for the creation of these data frames for the analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrame.R).